Araffe/vdc-networking-lab/readme.md

 **Figure 6:** SSH from OnPrem_VM to vdc-csr-1

-**8)** From the VM, attempt to connect to the private IP address of a virtual machine within the Spoke 1 Vnet:
+**8)** From the same VM, attempt to connect to the private IP address of a virtual machine within the Spoke 1 Vnet:

 <pre lang="...">
 ssh labuser@10.1.1.5